top of page

 eligible for receiving CalVCB here

+For all other insurance plans, we are able to provide a SuperBill after payment is received for you to submit for possible reimbursement.
 Please contact your provider to verify how your plan compensates you for psychotherapy services.

 I’d recommend asking these questions to your insurance provider to help determine your benefits: